agilize/terraform-provider-jumpcloud/docs/ghcr-usage.md

 2. Run `terraform init -upgrade` to force downloading the latest version
 3. Check Terraform logs with `TF_LOG=debug terraform init`
 4. Make sure you have permission to access the container (public packages should not require authentication)
+5. If using macOS or Windows, ensure your Docker installation supports multi-platform images

 ## Local Development